 The first Saturday of the month the kids are up early to go make something with dad at the Home Depot store.
 Fun, wood working projects are provided for FREE, so stop in from 9 am – noon and get to hammering.
 Please note Home Depot requests that you register online.

 Sometimes a visit here can feel a little bit like visiting the zoo.
 Besides all the fish and cats, there are snakes, lizards, turtles and even chameleons.
 Our kids love peering through the glass to see what’s inside.

-While there are a couple Mozzi’s Pizza around the county, the one located at 2221 W. Main St., Greenfield has a Basketball themed dining room full of signed memorabilia.
+While there are a couple Mozzi’s Pizza restaurants around the county, the one located at 2221 W. Main St., Greenfield has a Basketball themed dining room full of signed memorabilia.
 It’s quite a sight to see if you are sports enthusiast.
 Their All-Star buffet offers a variety of pizzas, pastas, soups, salads, breadsticks & dessert.
-And kids 5 and under eat FREE!
+And kids eat free if they’re 5 and under!